alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 1. Select the download icon in the top-right corner.
 2. Choose a format (for example, CSV).

-Exported files can be opened in spreadsheet software for further analysis.
+Exported files can be opened in a spreadsheet for further analysis.

 ## Sharing explorations